 She has experience providing counseling services to a diverse population presenting a wide range of issues, including working with a multidisciplinary treatment team for eating disorders.
 Currently, she also provides workshops on eating disorders for both health professionals and the general public.
 Mercy strives to engage clients in a therapeutic process where clients feel safe to explore and learn about themselves, try new skills, and achieve their own individual goals for change.

-Sandra has a Master's of Science Degree in Adult Mental/Health Nursing from the University of Virginia.
-She specializes in working with adults, adolescents, couples, and families.
-Sandra utilizes Cognitive Behavioral Therapy, DBT, and anxiety and stress management to treat health issues such as fibromyalgia, chronic pain, insomnia, depression, mood disorders, panic disorder, and chronic illnesses.
+Sandra, a Psychiatric Licensed Mental Health Clinical Nurse Specialist, has many years of experience in the inpatient and outpatient mental health fields.
+Her Master of Science Degree in adult mental health nursing has helped her develop a variety of clinical skills that she applies in her outpatient practice.
+Sandy specializes in working with adults, adolescents, couples, and families who are struggling with psychosocial problems that are interfering with their life.
+She utilizes Cognitive Behavioral Therapy, DBT, and anxiety and stress management to help individuals with health issues such as fibromyalgia, chronic pain, insomnia, depression, mood disorders, panic disorder, and chronic illnesses.

-Sandra is an honorary member of Sigma Theta Tau International Honor Society of Nursing, PI MU-AT-LARGE Chapter, James Madison University and Eastern Mennonite University.
+Sandy believes that stress management and self-care are vitally important to balance day-to-day stressors that can impact one’s life.
+Her therapeutic approach is interactive, supportive, and educational.
+She is an honorary member of Sigma Theta Tau International Honor Society of Nursing, PI MU-AT- LARGE Chapter, James Madison University and Eastern Mennonite University.